barrantesisrael/mbt.microbiome.2021/README.md

 ##### 2.2 Sample ordination

 Continue on the Rscript pane from the Binder session.
+Note: Plots can be easily visualized by clicking on _Zoom_

 ```r
 # Calculate distance and ordination